 When you think about someone pretending, how does your mind process that information?
 Does a child's mind process it in the same way as an adult's does?
-We are studying this question by having children and adults listen to or read about people pretending.
+We have studied this question by having children and adults listen to or read about people pretending.
 Then we measure how quickly they are able to respond to ideas that were present in those stories.
+Now we are exploring it in toddlers by measuring how long they look at various pretend episodes.

 How do children navigate the boundary between pretense and reality?

-Do adults ever confuse pretense and reality?
-Do they bring real-world rules into forms of pretending?
-We previously investigated these questions with children, and are now curious about this particular difference in the minds of children and adults.
-One study we are doing explores whether adults think it is okay to break a moral rule in a pretend situation..
+Do we ever confuse pretense and reality?
+Do children bring real-world rules into pretending?
+One study we are doing explores whether people think it is okay to break a moral rule in a pretend situation.
+Another concerns whether children can learn a rule about cause-and-effect in pretending.

 Do children prefer to learn from people have the same beliefs as they do?